pelonpelon/sf-eagle/wp/wp-content/plugins/event-geek/readme.txt

 6. You can select event day text and highlight colors for each category

 == Changelog ==

+= 2.5.2 =
+* Added spanish translation
+* Fixed glitch with slide indicators on options page
+* Add ability to remove event images
+* Tested with WordPress 3.8

 = 2.5.1 =
 * Added hooks for before and after the shortcode content